jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Add the capacity to provide `wsdl` content to `xsdApiSchema`.
 The raw `<xs:schema>` is still valid
 - v1.0.3:
   - When `VerboseRequest` or  `VerboseResponse` are disabled, the plugins no longer send the detailed error to the logs
+- v1.0.4: Improve the log error management by initializing it in the `init_worker` phase